bb7555/massive-nemesis/_posts/keensingtonbk.md

 300 kids * 35 lbs. of food = 7000 lbs. or 3.5 tons of food.
 That's a lot of food and work, even it was a light month due to the weather.
 What's a heavy month?

 So long story short, This is pretty much brazen propaganda for Food Bank NYC.
 Any and corporate sponsorship is greatly appreciated and thanked.
-And individual volunteerism is also good to. :-D
+And individual volunteerism is also good too. :-D

 ###Credits and Thanks###